KLIPSCH FORTE and FORTE II

 FORTE II

 By the late 1980s digital audio and home theater was in full-swing and Klipsch products were perfectly placed to take advantage.
 In 1989 Klipsch retired the original Forte and released an updated version called simply the Forte II.
-Height and width were the same but the cabinet was 1/4" deeper.
+Height and width were identical but the cabinet was 1/4" deeper.
 The rear passive radiator had been increased from 12" to 15" and a new 12" front woofer was used.
 It retained the same tweeter but most significant was a new large-throat midrange called the "Tractrix" intended to produce a wider soundfield.
 Both models were rated to take 100 watts continuous but the Forte II carried a new spec of "500 watts peak".
 Frequency response was the same but sensitivity had increased to 99db/1 watt.
 The crossover values were slightly different.
 An invisible change was that the rubber grommets that held the grill on had been replaced with magnets.

 In 1991 I bought a new set of Forte IIs directly from the Hope Arkansas factory.
 With the exotic veneers no longer in production I decided on a set in Oak Oil with brown grills.
 I was able to have Paul Klipsch sign these labels as well.